 Q: What type of log splitter should I buy?

 The best log splitter for you is the one that can handle the cutting jobs you regularly encounter and won’t be in the way when not in use.
 If you only split a few small logs each season for occasional fireplace use, then a compact electric log splitter may be perfect.
 If you use wood as a primary heat source in your home, a powerful gas log splitter is probably a good investment.

 Q: What size log can a log splitter chop?

 Log size and splitter tonnage rating are closely related.
 The more pressure applied, the thicker (or wider) the log it can split.
 A few commonly used benchmarks are as follows: 4 tons will split a 6-inch log, 16 tons will split a 12-inch log, 30 tons will split a 24-inch log.
 This is just a general guide.
 Different species of wood split more or less easily, and seasoned wood often splits more easily than green wood.

 Q: How long should logs dry before splitting?

 An old rule of thumb for splitting wood with a maul is to split hardwoods like oak, maple, and beech when they are still green, and to let softwoods like pine, fir, and spruce dry out for six to twelve months before splitting in order to make the work as easy as possible.
 But, if you have the benefit of splitting wood with a hydraulic log splitter, you can do it at whatever stage you choose.
 The benefit of allowing the wood to dry out is that it becomes lighter and easier to load on the splitter.

 The final word on purchasing the best log splitter

-Whether you need a simple wood-splitting maul, a quiet electric log splitter, or a powerful gas log splitter, finding just the right tool is key for work satisfaction.
+Whether you need a simple wood-splitting maul, a quiet electric machine, or a powerful gas model, finding just the right tool is key for work satisfaction.
 An oversized machine is as inconvenient as an undersized one is frustrating.
-The best log splitter will split a pile of logs and get you out of the woods fast, saving you time, money, and stress.
+The best log splitter will get you out of the woods fast, saving you time, money, and stress.